-The third in the 2018 series of seasonal climbing in the Forest of Fontainebleau, highlights from our autumn bouldering - or at least the climbs we caught on camera.
+The third video in the 2018 series of seasonal climbing in the Forest of Fontainebleau including highlights from our autumn bouldering.
 After a dry summer the rain didn't arrive until late October, and then didn't seem keen to stray too far away.
 Nevertheless, the weather windows occasionally opened.
 When they open you've got to go for it.
 Allez Allez!

 When Peter and Anika put the idea of a September Albarracín trip to us we immediately came up with a bunch of reasons why we couldn't do it, like money, time and a possible trip next year.
 And then, we remembered that we're living in a small van so we can travel, and spend time in beautiful places with good friends.
 So we made the decision to go, slowly to save fuel, and make the most of the journey as well as the destination.
 This is our account of the trip.

 Summer 2018 was long, hot and quiet in Fontainebleau Forest.
 We had some great weekends guiding for Rock & Sun, climbing classic boulders in the shadier areas with enthusiastic climbers.
 In between we would get up early and head out to try our projects before the heat ramped up too much.
 We picked roofs and overhangs in deep shade, boulders that are frequently damp through most of the year and boulders with positive holds.
 This was not the time for sloper-slapping.
 With a little care and some sneak tactics (see: Seven Ways to Boulder Better in Summer) we both managed to climb some of our projects and I even managed to climb my hardest graded boulder problem to date.

 We hope you enjoy this video of our summer climbs and any comments or feedback are, as always, gratefully appreciated.